wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top">[<a href="#apiusagebybackend">APIUsageByBackend</a>]</td>
 <td>

-List containing the API usage values across APIs by each backend.
-Returns an empty array if no data available.
+A list containing the API usage values across APIs by each backend.
+Returns an empty array if no data is available.

 </td>
 </tr>